ThachNgocTran/GraphLoader/README.md

 The graph is *interactive* (drag-drop, highlight, zoom in/out).

 By default, the drawn graph's size is approximately the viewport of the site, which can be challenging to see individual nodes in case of having a large graph.
+The users can zoom in or out, using Mouse Scroll Wheel (no scrollbar appears).

-Thus, users can reset the size of the graph to, e.g. '4000px' or '3000px 4000px' (width x height).
+In addition, users can reset the size of the graph to, e.g. '4000px' or '3000px 4000px' (width x height) (scrollbars will appear if needed).
 The graph can also be saved into a static image, *given its current size*.
-The resizing is most meaningful for saving into static images.
+The resizing is most meaningful for saving the graph into *high-resolution* static images.

 ## Extensibility